rgiduthuri/openvx_tutorial/README.md

   * Set *exercise1* as startup project
   * Build and run the project.
   * You should see video in a window.
 Press ESCAPE or 'q' to exit the app.

-## 4. Build on any PC using VirtualBox software and a pre-built VM
-The current version of VirtualBox VM has been updated to use the exercises in this project.
-You should setup your computer before starting the tutorial.
-  * Choose a laptop with a recent 64-bit OS.
-  * Download and install a recent VirtualBox from https://www.virtualbox.org/wiki/Downloads.
-  * Download virtual machine "Ubuntu-64-OpenVX.zip" (2 GB) from http://tiny.cc/t5icay and extract files into a local folder.
-  * Run VirtualBox and add "Ubuntu-64-OpenVX" virtual machine [Machine -> Add] from the local folder.
-    - If you cannot install 64-bit VM, even though you have a 64-bit Windows, you need to enable virtualization in the BIOS.
-    - In the Security section, enable Virtualization Technology and VT-d Feature.
-    - On Windows 8.1, you also need to turn Hyper-V off (search for Turn Windows features on or off).
-  * Start the "Ubuntu-64-OpenVX" virtual machine ([username: openvx][password: openvx]).
-  * Run "Qt Creator" (click Qt icon on left) and open exercises project.
-    - Open Project: ``CMakeLists.txt`` in ``/home/openvx/openvx_tutorial/tutorial_exercises``
-    - click *"Configure Project"* to open CMake Wizard
-    - pick one of two OpenVX implementations packaged into VM
-      * leave CMake arguments as empty to pick pre-built Khronos sample implementation libraries (will be slow)
-      * set CMake arguments as ``-DOpenVX_SOURCE_DIR=amdovx-core/openvx -DOpenVX_LIBS=openvx`` to pick open-source OpenVX
-    - click *"Run CMake"* and *"Finish"*
-  * Select exercise1 as active sub-project.
-    - click *"Open Build and Run Kit Selector"* under the *"Build"* menu
-    - select Run *"exercise1"* under the Build *"Default"* and press ESCAPE
-    - expand *"exercise1"* folder and click *"exercise1.cpp"*
-    - you are going to modify this file during the first practice session
-  * Build the project and run.
-    - click *"Run"* under the *"Build"* menu (or use keyboard shortcut Ctrl+R)
-    - you should see video in a window (you can move the window for better view)
-    - press ESCAPE or 'q' to exit the app

-You can copy files from this GitHub project into ``/home/openvx/openvx_tutorial`` directory when new updates are available.

-The first version of the virtual machine, used at CVPR 2015, was prepared with contributions from Colin Tracey (NVIDIA), Elif Albuz (NVIDIA), Kari Pulli (Intel), Radha Giduthuri (AMD), Thierry Lepley (NVIDIA), Victor Eruhimov (Itseez), and Vlad Vinogradov (Itseez).